-Adam was born and raised in Youngstown, Ohio, where he was first excited by research as a high school intern for the Center for Layered Polymeric Systems at Youngstown State University.
+Adam was born and raised in Youngstown, Ohio, where he was first excited by academic research as a high school physics intern at Youngstown State University.
 He then attended the Ohio State University (Go Bucks!) where he double majored in chemistry and neuroscience.
-He performed endocrinology and neuroimmunology research under Dr. Randy Nelson.
-His undergraduate thesis focused on the physiological effects of chronic stress and dim light at night.
-Now, Adam is blending his interests in materials chemistry and immunology as a PhD student in chemistry.
-He is studying the development of cellulose nanocrystal-based vaccines under the mentorship of Professors Aaron Esser-Kahn and Stuart Rowan.
+He performed research with Dr. Randy Nelson, and his undergraduate thesis focused on the physiological effects of chronic stress and dim light at night.
+Now, Adam is blending his interests in chemistry and immunology as a PhD co-advised by Aaron Esser-Kahn and Stuart Rowan.
 Adam is a 2019-2020 and 2020-2021 NIH T32 Chemistry-Biology Interface training grant awardee.
 When not in the lab, Adam prefers to be outdoors, partaking in activities such as running, Scuba diving, camping, and concert-going in the Chicago area.